wdevore/Ranger-Dart/README.md

 ```
 *Ranger_particles* is a hand built HTML/CSS application that uses **Ranger** to display the particles.
 The application itself is not complete meaning you can only save to local-storage.
 There is code to save to the GDrive but it hasn't been completely wired up.
 I know the GDrive code works because it is used in the [SpritePatch]() application to save and load sprite sheets.

-*Rocket* is a demonstration of complex Node usage.
+*RangerRocket* is a demonstration of complex Node usage.
 In there you will find examples on how to map between "world-space" and "node-space" in order to handle particle placing and collision detection.
 It also shows the proper way of handling key presses.

 #### Unit tests
 There are many unit tests.
 Some are non-visual but many are visual.
 The original unit tests have all of the non-visual tests, for example, pooling and affine transformations; and they are a bit outdated so use with caution.